Anshuman2102/Web-Portfolio/README.md

 The project is organized as follows:

-- `index.html`: The main HTML file that serves as the entry point to the website.
+- `index.ejs`: The main HTML file that serves as the entry point to the website.
 - `assets`: All the documents are stored here.
 - `styles/`: This directory contains the CSS stylesheets for the website.
 - `js/`: JavaScript used for interactivity is stored here.